waldur/waldur-docs/docs/user-guide/customer-organization/resource-end-date-changes.md

 ## Following your request

-Requests appear on the resource under **Change requests → End date**, or as an **End date change requests** tab when the resource has no limit change requests to group it with.
+Requests appear on the resource under **Change requests → End date** when limit change requests are shown on the resource as well, or as an **End date change requests** tab on its own.

 You see the requests on any resource you can see. **Pending** is shown first;
 **All** keeps the history, so you can tell whether something was approved or